Bobak Ferdowsi: Media appearances and NASA advocacy

-Ferdowsi became a media sensation when, during the August 6, 2012 landing of the Curiosity rover on Mars, he wore a mohawk hairstyle that was seen on NASA TV's live broadcast of the event.
+Ferdowsi became a media sensation when, during the August 6, 2012, landing of the Curiosity rover on Mars, he wore a mohawk hairstyle that was seen on NASA TV's live broadcast of the event.
 He was seated in a prominent camera position and his mohawk unexpectedly became an iconic image of the landing.
 Ferdowsi explained that he wore a new haircut for every mission and the mohawk was chosen by his team by popular vote.

-When President Barack Obama called to congratulate the team, he noted the popularity of the "Mohawk Guy," saying "it does seem NASA has come a long way from the white shirts, dark-rimmed glasses, and pocket protectors.
+When President Barack Obama called to congratulate the team, he noted the popularity of the "Mohawk Guy", saying "it does seem NASA has come a long way from the white shirts, dark-rimmed glasses, and pocket protectors.
 You guys are a little cooler than you used to be."
 Ferdowsi said in another interview that he did it to help lighten the seriousness of the workplace and "If my mohawk gets a few more people excited about science and this mission, that's awesome."

 Ferdowsi took part in the Second inauguration of Barack Obama in January 2013, marching in the parade alongside other NASA scientists and replicas of Curiosity and the Orion spacecraft, as part of the agency's official Presidential Inaugural Weekend.
 Ferdowsi also took part in Obama's State of the Union address on February 12, 2013, where he was seated in First Lady Michelle Obama's box "to highlight President Barack Obama's call for more visas for skilled immigrants in the fields of math, science and engineering."

 Ferdowsi appeared on the sixth season of BattleBots as a sideline reporter.
-Ferdowsi appeared in a cameo role in the 2015 television film Sharknado 3: Oh Hell No!.
+Ferdowsi appeared in a cameo role in the 2015 television film Sharknado 3: Oh Hell No!
 He is an advocate for the space sector and appears in several events that link arts and sciences.
 He is active on social media, using Twitter to make the public more aware of the lighter side of science.
+In 2024, Ferdowsi appeared as a fictional mission director in 3 Body Problem.